leonidwang/misctools/README.md

 - Ping each IP 3 times.
 - 0 packet loss means it's up, otherwise it's down.
 - multiprocess is used to do it in parallel.

+## treemap.py
+Parses letters in a file and present the occurances in a treemap.
+- An interactive treemap will be rendered in web browser.
+- An image file will be saved locally too.

+The sample program parses itself.